 - The Right Way to Make a Margarita

 As simple as tic-tac-toe, the summer sombrero of spirits is consistently butchered by corporate conglomerates selling neon sugar-water up and down the grocery isles like a nuclear meltdown.
-I’ve had better drinks at ChuckeCheeses (mostly smuggling them in).
+I’ve had better drinks at ChuckeCheeses (smuggling them in).

 Just remember the ratio “3:2:1”, and you’ll get it right every time.

-Three parts Camarena tequila, two parts fresh lime juice, and one part Contreau (if your budget is tight, sub Bols triple sec).
+Three parts Camarena or Hornitas tequila, two parts fresh lime juice, and one part Contreau (if your budget is tight, sub Bols triple sec).
 Pour over ice, lean back, and put your feet up.

 The secret, my friends, is not just to avoid the mixers, but buy some ripe, bulging green limes (C cups if you can find ‘em) and juice ‘em yourself.
 Don’t and I mean NEVER use store-bought mixer or prepackaged lime juice.
 You’re a head-of-household now, damn it.
 Get yourself a mechanical juicer.
 Then smash it over your knee, throw it out on the street, go back to Target with a wad of crisp fifties, and buy another one.
 Use it at work, call it a business expense, and deduct it on your income tax return.